-(c) Limiting access to customer information to employees who have a business reason to see it.

-(d) Controlling access to sensitive information by requiring employees to use istrongi passwords that must be changed on a regular basis.

-(e) Using automatic time-out or log-off controls to lock employee computers after a period of inactivity.

-(f) Training employees to take basic steps to maintain the security, confidentiality, and integrity of customer information.
-These may include locking rooms and file cabinets where records are kept; ensuring that employee passwords are not posted in work areas; encrypting sensitive customer information when transmitted electronically via public networks; referring calls or other requests for customer information to designated individuals who have been trained in how BSFI safeguards personal data; and reporting suspicious attempts to obtain customer information to designated personnel.

-(g) Regularly reminding all employees of company policy to keep customer information secured and confidential.

-(h) Imposing strong disciplinary measures for security policy violations.

-(i) Preventing terminated employees from accessing customer information by immediately deactivating their passwords and user names and taking other measures.

-(5) Have a strong IT System in place to protect the confidentiality, security, accuracy, and integrity of customerís personal information.
+- (c) Limiting access to customer information to employees who have a business reason to see it. - (d) Controlling access to sensitive information by requiring employees to use "strong" passwords that must be changed on a regular basis. - (e) Using automatic time-out or log-off controls to lock employee computers after a period of inactivity. - (f) Training employees to take basic steps to maintain the security, confidentiality, and integrity of customer information.
+These may include locking rooms and file cabinets where records are kept; ensuring that employee passwords are not posted in work areas; encrypting sensitive customer information when transmitted electronically via public networks; referring calls or other requests for customer information to designated individuals who have been trained in how BSFI safeguards personal data; and reporting suspicious attempts to obtain customer information to designated personnel. - (g) Regularly reminding all employees of company policy to keep customer information secured and confidential. - (h) Imposing strong disciplinary measures for security policy violations. - (i) Preventing terminated employees from accessing customer information by immediately deactivating their passwords and user names and taking other measures. - (5) Have a strong IT System in place to protect the confidentiality, security, accuracy, and integrity of customer's personal information.
 This includes network and software design, and information processing, storage, transmission, retrieval, and disposal.
-Maintaining security throughout the lifecycle of customer information, from data
+Maintaining security throughout the lifecycle of customer information, from data entry to disposal, includes:

-N Regulations Page 45f

-(a) Knowing where sensitive customer information is stored and storing it securely.
-Make sure only authorized employees have access.

-(b) Taking steps to ensure the secure transmission of customer information.

-(c) Disposing customer information in a secure way.

-(d) Maintaining up-to-date and appropriate programs and controls to prevent unauthorized access.

-(e) Using appropriate oversight or audit procedures to detect the improper disclosure or theft of customer information.

-(f) Having a security breach response plan in the event the BSFI experiences a data breach.

-b.
-Sharing of customer information

-(1) Inform its customers in writing and explain clearly to customers as to how it will use and share the customer's personal information.

-(2) Obtain the customersí written consent, unless in situations allowed as an exception by law or BSP-issued regulations on confidentiality of customerís information, before sharing customersí personal information with third parties such as credit bureau, collection agencies, marketing and promotional partners, and other relevant external parties.

-(3) Provide access to customers to the information shared and should allow customers to challenge the accuracy and completeness of the information and have these amended as appropriate.

-(4) Appropriate penalties should be imposed by the BSFI to erring employees for exposing or revealing client data to third parties without prior written consent from client.
+- (a) Knowing where sensitive customer information is stored and storing it securely.
+Make sure only authorized employees have access. - (b) Taking steps to ensure the secure transmission of customer information. - (c) Disposing customer information in a secure way. - (d) Maintaining up-to-date and appropriate programs and controls to prevent unauthorized access. - (e) Using appropriate oversight or audit procedures to detect the improper disclosure or theft of customer information. - (f) Having a security breach response plan in the event the BSFI experiences a data breach. - b.
+Sharing of customer information - (1) Inform its customers in writing and explain clearly to customers as to how it will use and share the customer's personal information. - (2) Obtain the customers' written consent, unless in situations allowed as an exception by law or BSP-issued regulations on confidentiality of customer's information, before sharing customers' personal information with third parties such as credit bureau, collection agencies, marketing and promotional partners, and other relevant external parties. - (3) Provide access to customers to the information shared and should allow customers to challenge the accuracy and completeness of the information and have these amended as appropriate. - (4) Appropriate penalties should be imposed by the BSFI to erring employees for exposing or revealing client data to third parties without prior written consent from client are treated fairly, honestly, professionally and are not sold inappropriate and harmful financial products and services.
+BSFIs should ensure they have the necessary resources and procedures in place, internal monitoring, and control mechanisms, for safeguarding the best interest of their customers.
+These include general rules, such as those addressing ethical staff behavior, acceptable selling practices as well as regulating products and practices where customers are more likely to be offered services that are inappropriate for their circumstances.